Fadix47/faginator/README.md

 # faginator
 Simple paginator for py-cord with custom buttons.
-You can use it in responds, or default post messages
+You can use it in responds, or default post messages This module helps you to create your own View in py-cord with paginate functions

 How to install